top of page

 Autoimmune thyroid diseases are among the most common autoimmune conditions, especially in women.
 Here's how naturopathic medicine can support individuals with Hashimoto's and Graves' Disease.

-Dr. Cara MacMullin
+Dr. Cara MacMullin, ND

 Nov 30, 20253 min read